Ferroca2/Quero-Correcao/README.md

 * Eliminate the need for human assistance, as the LLM is capable of providing valuable feedback in seconds
 * A mobile app to make uploading photos easy, with no PC required
 * Reliable results thanks to extensive prompt engineering and fine-tuning processes, ensuring precision according to ENEM standards
+* Web crawler to create a dataset of essays and corrections for future fine-tuning

 ## Flowchart